 I first learnt to program on DarkBlade, a MUCK/MUD text game I created, coded and ran in my teens.
 This hooked me on programming, world creation, and by extension, game development.
 I learnt scripting languages based on LISP and Forth, and over the course of several years I wrote 18,000 lines of code across 370 programs in the game, gaining 2300 players who used the game’s chat command over 800,000 times.

 At 18, I taught myself web development with PHP + MySQL, and at 20 I founded a small web development company, Ice Cool Code, where I showcased my portfolio, eventually developing a Content Management System for the MP for Cambridge, which remained active 2005 to 2010.
 I taught myself C++ using the excellent C++ How To Program by Deitel & Deitel.
 When university beckoned, my dream degree was a combination of Creative Writing with Computer Science: but they don’t offer that kind of thing in the UK.
-So I chose to study English at Cambridge, and spent my spare time coding and dreaming of game development.
+So I chose to study English at Cambridge, and spent my spare time coding.

 What I Became